-- Certosa of San Giacomo is a 14th century monastery near the town of Capri.
+- Certosa of San Giacomo is a 14th-century monastery near the town of Capri.
 It houses a museum and library and holds concerts.
 Nearby are the beautiful Giardini Augusto, gardens of Augustus.
-There's an overlook with great sea views from where the picturesque road, Via Krupp, winds down to the sea.
+There's an overlook with magnificent sea views from where the scenic road, Via Krupp, winds down to the sea.

 - Marina Piccola, the south harbor, has restaurants and a rocky beach with swimming.
-I had an excellent lunch on the terrace of Ciro' Restaurant with beautiful views of the sea and the Faraglioni rock formations.
+Ciro' Restaurant has beautiful views of the sea and the Faraglioni rock formations.
 There are bathing establishments that rent sun beds or deck chairs for the day.
 The marina can be reached by bus or taxi.

-- Roman villa remains from the 12 elaborate villas built by Emperor Tiberius include Villa Jovis, in a spectacular position on Mount Tiberio, the most elaborate and interesting and the Sea Palace and Baths of Tiberius near Marina Grande.
+- Roman villa remains from the twelve elaborate villas built by Emperor Tiberius include Villa Jovis, in a spectacular position on Mount Tiberio, the most intricate and interesting and the Sea Palace and Baths of Tiberius near Marina Grande.

 - The Phoenician Steps, 800 ancient steps connecting Anacapri to the sea, offer splendid views.